• Skip to main content

 Author: Steve Paris

 A salad to surprise and challenge your guests.
-As healthy as it is tasty, you will feel good after eating this soba salad.
+As healthy as it is tasty, you will feel good after eating this cold soba noodle salad.

 Print Recipe